 What are Toric Lenses?

-Toric lenses are primarily soft lenses designed for people with astigmatism.
+The meaning of toric when it comes to a contact lens is essentially having two different curves instead of one to correct both astigmatism and long-sightedness or short-sightedness.
+Toric contact lenses are primarily soft lenses designed for people with astigmatism.
 Toric lenses correct astigmatism by using different optical powers and focal lengths than a standard lens.
 Standard lenses have a spherical surface.
 In a “normal" eye, the cornea and lens are smooth and the curves are equal.
 When you have astigmatism, the curves are not equal, and when light rays pass through your cornea and lens, they do not focus correctly on your retina, creating what's called a refractive error.
-Toric lenses have different powers in different meridians and it is often described that a non astigmatic cornea looks like a 'football', whereas a toric cornea looks more like a rugby ball.
+Toric lenses have different powers in different meridians and it is often described that a non-stigmatic cornea looks like a 'football', whereas a toric cornea looks more like a rugby ball.

 Why are Toric lenses for Astigmatism so Expensive?